bayegaspard/OpenSetPerf/README.md

   - Contains the `spider_plots.py` which contain code to draw a spider plot for qualitative algorithmic evaluation.
 - `datasets`
   - We place the NIDS dataset in this folder.
+##### Note : This repository is still undergoing experimentation.
+It may not have perfect graphs, and results at this moment but we are working to improve the code.